brainvisa/aims-free/aimsdata/sphinx/user_doc/coordinates_systems.rst

 AIMS conventions
 ----------------

-AIMS always load voxel data in a **"LPI" orientation**, as said above.
+AIMS always loads voxel data in a **"LPI" orientation**, as said above.
 This has pros and cons, but is consistent, format-independent, and allows to use simple operations like "imageA + imageB".

 Information in AIMS headers are normalized the following way in the following header properties: